LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ## ✍️ Related Blogposts
 * Understanding Kotlin Coroutines with this mental model [[link](https://www.lukaslechner.com/understanding-kotlin-coroutines-with-this-mental-model/)]
+* Do I need to call suspend functions of Retrofit and Room on a background thread? [[link](https://www.lukaslechner.com/do-i-need-to-call-suspend-functions-of-retrofit-and-room-on-a-background-thread/)]
 * Comparing Kotlin Coroutines with Callbacks and RxJava [[link](https://www.lukaslechner.com/comparing-kotlin-coroutines-with-callbacks-and-rxjava/)]

 Sign up to my [newsletter](https://www.lukaslechner.com/newsletter/) to never miss a new blog post.
 I will publish new blog posts about Coroutines on a regular basis.